On Sight Words

 When memorizing words as a whole, the eye jumps all around the word.
 Too many words taught as wholes by sight encourages the development of dyslexia.
 Sounding every word out from left to right helps encourage proper left to right eye movement while reading.
 Moreover, pictures and words are processed on different sides of the brain.
 Not only do sight words encourage incorrect eye movements, they also confuse the brain, which research has shown reads words sound by sound.

 For further explanation of how sight words can encourage the development of dyslexia and an explanation of the nature of sound and how our brains learn to process the sounds in words, see the dyslexia page.
-To learn more about sight words, you can watch the sight word movie.
+To learn more about sight words, you can watch the sight word movie in QuickTime format or in YouTube format.
 Also, Don Potter has an excellent sight word web page explaining the harm that sight words can do; his page has many valuable links and explanations.

 Many remedial students have developed guessing habits from too many sight words.
 Dr. Linnea C. Ehri in Systematic Phonics Instruction: Findings of the National Reading Panel talks about this problem as well: